SINTEF/h2iCompressor/README.md

 The code has been further developed by a summer intern at SINTEF Energy Research in 2024.

-Authors: Petter Resell, Martin Spillum Grønli (SINTEF Energy Research, 2024)
+Authors: Petter Resell (summer intern), Martin Spillum Grønli (SINTEF Energy Research, 2024)